On the Optimality of D2D Coded Caching with Uncoded Cache Placement and One-shot Delivery: Problem Setting and Related Background

-In this work we concentrate on the special case of \emph{one-shot delivery}, which we formally define in the following. \begin{definition}[One-shot delivery] If each user $k \in [K]$ can decode any bit of its requested file not already in its own cache from its cache and the transmission of a single other user, we say that the delivery phase is {\em one-shot}.
-Denoting by $W^{k,i}_{d_k}$ the block of bits needed by user $k$ and recovered from the transmission of user i, such that
+In this work we concentrate on the special case of \emph{one-shot delivery}, i.e., such that any user can recover any requested bit from the content if its own cache and at most one transmitted message by some other user.
+The formal mathematical definition is given in the following. \begin{definition}[One-shot delivery] Let $W^{k}_{d_k}(i)$ denote the $i$-th needed bit of user $k$.
+If for each $i$ there exists some user index $j_k(i)$ such that